wp-plugins/pretty-pinterest-pins/readme.txt

 2. Activate it through the 'Plugins' menu on the WordPress Administration page
 3. Under Appearance > Widgets you will see the "Pretty Pinterest Pins" widget.
 Drag it to your sidebar and place it where you want it to appear.
 4. Add a Pinterest username and change any of the default settings.
+5. To show pins only from a specific board, you can enter the name of the board in the Specific Board input box.
+The correct format for board names is found in the URL after the username.
+For example, the URL for my board called "Cool Stuff" is http://pinterest.com/jowilki/cool-stuff/.
+I would enter my username *Jowilki* in the username box and *cool-stuff* in the specific board box to show only pins from that board.

 == Frequently Asked Questions ==